 🚨Do not hesitate to use our user-friendly online command string generator to effortlessly generate precise control command strings for your L100-1S-2.

-How to communicate with the L100-1S-2 using Python ?
+How to Communicate with the L100-1S-2 Using Python ?

 Python code snippets showing how to open the serial port, write and send control command strings to the pump and write a simple pumping program are presented below.

-From the first example just presented above, the following Python code snippet makes the L100-1S-2 run clockwise at a rotational speed of 20 rpm.
+From the first example just presented above, the following Python code snippet makes the L100-1S-2 run counter-clockwise at a rotational speed of 20 rpm.

 # To use the pySerial package